MacWhisper Alternative for Live Dictation (2026)

 Both are local.
 That's the shared foundation.

 MacWhisper and Resonant agree on the most important thing: speech processing should run on your Mac, not in someone else's cloud.
 Neither tool uploads your audio to a server.
 Neither has a subscription holding your data hostage.
-Both run Whisper-family models locally on Apple Silicon.
+Both are Apple-Silicon-native and fully on-device.
+They differ on the model: MacWhisper runs Whisper for files, Resonant runs Parakeet for live dictation.

 The difference is what happens around that core.
 MacWhisper gives you a great file-transcription UI: drop a file, get a transcript, edit, export.
 Resonant gives you an invisible, system-wide dictation layer: press a key, speak, text appears where you're typing — with filler-word removal and sentence cleanup on top.